techiew/DirectXHook/README.md

 **Tested in and confirmed working for multiple games (both 32-bit and 64-bit):**

 Monster Hunter World, Kenshi, Witcher 3, Divinity Original Sin 2, Metro 2033, and more.
+The hook should work for everything, but some games might contain edge cases in which the hook does not work.